CrypticSignal/video-quality-metrics/README.md

 # Requirements:
 - Python **3.6+**
 - `pip install -r requirements.txt`
-- FFmpeg and FFprobe installed and in your PATH.
-Your build of FFmpeg must have the libvmaf library (unless you don't care about the quality metrics and you specify `-dqm` when running this program).
+- FFmpeg and FFprobe installed and in your PATH (or in the same directory as this program).
+Your build of FFmpeg must have the libvmaf library.
 You can check whether your build of FFmpeg has the libvmaf library by entering `ffmpeg -buildconf` in the terminal and checking if `--enable-libvmaf` is in the configuration list.
 If you're on Windows, you can download a build of FFmpeg which has the libvmaf library [here](https://www.gyan.dev/ffmpeg/builds/) (FFprobe is included).

 # Usage:
 ```
 usage: main.py [-h] -ovp ORIGINAL_VIDEO_PATH [-e {x264,x265}] [-crf CRF_VALUEs) [CRF_VALUE(s) ...]]
                [-p PRESET(s) [PRESET(s ...]] [-i <an integer between 1 and 600>] [-cl <an integer between 1 and 60>]
-               [-t ENCODING_TIME] [-pm] [-dp DECIMAL_PLACES] [-ssim] [-psnr] [-dqm] [-ntm]
+               [-t ENCODING_TIME] [-pm] [-dp DECIMAL_PLACES] [-ssim] [-psnr] [-ntm]
                [-tvp TRANSCODED_VIDEO_PATH]

 Available arguments: